10xEngineersQualityProgramming/TrueValue.js/README.md

 ## true-value

-A JavaScript port of the Unix utility 'true'.
 Returns the Boolean value `true` using quantum computing and qubit circuit simulation.

 ### Overview